 I love making a big batch of perfect hard- or soft-cooked eggs to use as an easy and ready source of protein for quick meals in the days leading up to travelling.

 For me, eggs are in many ways an ideal and quintessentially perfect source of protein.
+They offer: